zammad/zammad-user-documentation/extras/ai-features.rst

 Knowledge Base Answer Generation
 --------------------------------

-This feature allows you to trigger an AI-based generation of a knowledge base answer out of a ticket.
-This can be useful if you often get similar tickets and want to quickly create a knowledge base article sor such cases.
+This feature allows you to trigger an AI-based generation of a :doc:`knowledge base <knowledge-base>` answer out of a ticket.
+This can be useful if you often get similar tickets and want to quickly create a knowledge base article for such cases.
 Doing so helps you and your colleagues to solve similar tickets more efficiently in the future and might even reduce the ticket volume in the long run when customers can solve their issues by themselves.

 To trigger such a generation, click the ``AI generate`` button in the ticket sidebar of the ticket detail view in the **Related knowledge** section: